How to Write in Plain English Content Creators Guide

 Use Pronouns

 We’re in this together.
-Make that known.
-Use ‘you’, ‘we’, and ‘I’ when you’re writing.
+Let people know it!
+Use ‘you’, ‘we’, and ‘I’ in your writing.
 It feels more personal, and it keeps your word count down.
-Using phrases such as “the customer” and “the applicant” makes your sentences sound too formal.
+Using phrases like “the customer” and “the applicant” makes your sentences sound too formal.
 You want your writing to sound like someone’s on the other end of the screen.

 Avoid Nominalization